Juicy Salif

 Juicy Salif, a citrus reamer designed by Philippe Starck in 1990, is considered an icon of industrial design, and has been displayed in the permanent collections of the Museum of Modern Art and the Metropolitan Museum of Art in New York City, as well as the Victoria and Albert Museum in London.
 It has also received this distinction at the Rhode Island School of Design Museum and the Museum of Fine Arts, Houston.

 Description

-Made of cast and polished aluminum by the Italian kitchenware company Alessi, the tool measures 14 cm in diameter, and 29 cm high.
+Made of cast and polished aluminum by the Italian kitchenware company Alessi, the tool measures 14 cm in diameter, and 29 cm in height.

-The device is not easy to use, and its polished aluminum finish is vulnerable to corrosion and producing an unpleasant taste, as conceded in its official instructions.
-The kitchen tool is not dishwasher-safe, and must be washed by hand, while taking care to avoid injury from its sharp point.